Tattvam News Today

 -- °C

-Unbalanced Contracts in India’s Oil & Gas Sector PSUs: Time for Reform?
+Unbalanced Contracts in India’s Oil & Gas PSUs: Time for Reform?

-Unbalanced Contracts in India’s Oil & Gas Sector PSUs: Time for Reform?
+Unbalanced Contracts in India’s Oil & Gas PSUs:: Time for Reform?

-Contractors are the operational backbone of India’s Oil & Gas sector—mobilising labor, machinery, and engineering expertise to turn the nation’s complex energy infrastructure visions into reality.
-Yet, behind the public milestones and ribbon-cuttings lies a difficult truth: these contractors work within a system that often penalises them for client delays, suppresses their ability to raise legitimate claims, and enforces silence through contractual coercion.
+Contractors are the operational backbone of India’s Oil & Gas sector—mobilising labour, machinery, and engineering expertise to turn the nation’s complex energy infrastructure visions into reality.
+Yet, a persistent structural issue continues to affect project execution: unbalanced PSU contracts that often transfer client-side risks onto contractors.

 When Client Delays Become Contractor Burdens

-A common but overlooked problem is how contractors bear the financial brunt of delays caused entirely by the client.
+A common but overlooked problem is how contractors of such Unbalanced Contracts in India’s Oil & Gas bear the financial brunt of delays caused entirely by the client.
 These include:

 • Delays in handing over Right of Way (ROW) due to land compensation issues or local disputes